 A painless lump in the front of the neck rarely means a person has thyroid cancer.
 However, getting an accurate diagnosis as soon as possible can help ensure the best outcome.

-According to the Centers for Disease Control and Prevention (CDC), in 2019, for every 100,000 females, 19 received a diagnosis of thyroid cancer, and one female died.
-In contrast, 7 males received a thyroid cancer diagnosis, and 1 male died for every 100,000 males in the same year.
+According to the Centers for Disease Control and Prevention (CDC), in 2020, for every 100,000 females in the United States, 17 received a diagnosis of thyroid cancer and 1 died.
+In contrast, 6 males received a thyroid cancer diagnosis and 1 died for every 100,000 males in the same year.

-According to the National Health Service (NHS) in the United Kingdom, approximately 9 in 10 people live for at least 5 years following a thyroid cancer diagnosis.
-Doctors refer to this as the 5-year survival rate.
+According to Cancer Research in the United Kingdom, approximately 9 in 10 people live for at least 5 years following a thyroid cancer diagnosis.
+Doctors refer to this as the 5-year relative survival rate.

 Thyroid cancer has one of the highest 5-year relative survival rates.
 With treatment, many people with thyroid cancer will live as long as someone without thyroid cancer.